zobot/FSND/README.md

-This is my solutions for Udacity's Full-Stack Nanodegree program's projects.
+These are my solutions for Udacity's Full-Stack Nanodegree program's projects.